 For some, it’s not Christmas until they see the Palace Theatre’s production of “A Christmas Carol.”
 Courtesy photo

 Carolers will be at Currier too.
 As they have done for the past 25 years or so, this year, on December 9, auditioned members of the Manchester Choral Society sing classic carols in one of the museum’s galleries and in the restaurant foyer.
 “It’s a great way to start soaking up the spirit of the holiday season,” says the Choral Society’s Amanda Simeone.
 “It’s also part of our mission to promote the best in choral music in a variety of periods and styles.”
-A centerpiece of that mission takes place December 16 and 17 at the acoustically wondrous Saint Joseph Cathedral in Manchester with their “Sweet Was the Sound” concert.
-Bach’s “Christmas Oratorio” Parts I and III will be performed in collaboration with a youth choir.
+A centerpiece of that mission takes place December 15 at the acoustically wondrous Saint Joseph Cathedral in Manchester with their Holiday Pops concert.
+Catch another performance on December 16 at LaBelle Winery in Amherst.

 It’s been said that Ed Gerhard can make his guitar sing, something his concertgoers can attest to.
 The internationally known, Grammy-winning acoustic guitarist each year gives a concert in Portsmouth to celebrate the season.
-This year, on December 15 and 16 in Portsmouth, and December 2 in Laconia, he again puts his soulful spin on traditional carols as well as performing on his own concert favorites.
+This year, on December 14 and 15 in Portsmouth, December 7 in Sunapee and December 1 in Laconia, he again puts his soulful spin on traditional carols as well as performing on his own concert favorites.
 As Gerhard has said, “The music, the audience … the whole experience is profound for me.
 Sharing this experience with everyone is what being a musician is all about.”
 If you like guitar music and you like Christmas, this is the place to be.

 During the Candlelight Stroll, revelers can also enjoy skating on Puddle Dock Pond, located in the historic Strawbery Banke area of Portsmouth.
 Photo by David J. Murray